Action Search: Spotting Actions in Videos and Its Application to Temporal Action Localization

-\textbf{Sequence Prediction.} Recurrent Neural Networks and specifically Long Short Term Memory (LSTM) Networks have successfully tackled several sequence prediction problems \cite{alahi_cvpr2016, bengio_nips2015, graves_arxiv2013, graves_icml2014}.
+\textbf{Sequence Prediction.} Recurrent Neural Networks (RNNs) and specifically Long Short Term Memory (LSTM) networks have successfully tackled several sequence prediction problems \cite{alahi_cvpr2016,bengio_nips2015,graves_arxiv2013,graves_icml2014}.
 For instance, Alahi \etal \cite{alahi_cvpr2016} introduce an LSTM based model to predict human motion trajectories in crowded scenes.
-Graves \etal \cite{graves_arxiv2013} propose a recurrent model that learns to predict the next stroke for the task of on-line handwriting prediction.
-Inspired by these approaches, in Section \ref{section:model}, we introduce a novel Learning-to-Search strategy, which recasts the problem of temporal action localization as a sequence prediction problem.
+Graves \etal \cite{graves_arxiv2013} propose an RNN that learns to predict the next stroke in online handwriting prediction.
+Motivated by the success of these approaches, Section \ref{section:model} introduces our novel Learning-to-Search strategy, which formulates the problem of \emph{action spotting} as a sequence prediction problem.